spyctra/spyctra/README.md

 demos.py provides an introduction to basic processing and fitting approaches.

 spyctra can read:\
-TNT files from Tecmag Inc. including the variables and their values\
+TNT files from Tecmag Inc. including pulse sequence variables and their values\
-SDF files from Stelar including all metadata
+SDF files from Stelar including all metadata\
+examples can be found in the test_suites() of the file readers although you must provide your own test files